SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Audio homepage

 * `audioHomeSections` (optional, string, multiple): The sections to be displayed on the audio homepage of a radio channel, in the order they must appear.
-* `audioContentHomePagePreferred` (optional, boolean): Set to `true` iff audio tab only needs one content homepage to be displayed and ignores radio channel homepages.
+* `audioContentHomePagePreferred` (optional, boolean) - BETA ONLY: Set to `true` iff audio tab only needs one content homepage to be displayed and ignores radio channel homepages.
 If omitted, `false`.

 ### Home sections: